ZhengdongWang/zhengdongwang.com/about.md

 # About

-As promised, here are some fun facts about this website:
+Here are some fun facts about this website:

 * In light mode, the background color is [cosmic latte](https://en.wikipedia.org/wiki/Cosmic_latte), the average color of the universe.
 In dark mode, the background color is a really dark blue I picked out a long time ago.
 If you're curious it's #000226.
 * The font is [Lato](https://fonts.google.com/specimen/Lato), by [Łukasz Dziedzic](http://www.lukaszdziedzic.eu).